openvinotoolkit/training_extensions/docs/source/guide/tutorials/advanced/self_sl.rst

     2023-02-23 20:56:28,896 | INFO : Evaluation completed
     Performance(score: 0.9604904632152589, dashboard: (3 metric groups))

-For comparison, we can also obtain the performance without pre-trained weights below.
+For comparison, we can also obtain the performance without pre-trained weights as below:

 .. code-block::